 Where is it held?Salt River Fields at Talking Stick.
 This map will help you get there.
 Parking is free.

-How do I get tickets and how much are they?There is a $12 admission charge, with children under 12 admitted free.
+How do I get tickets and how much are they?There is a $12 admission charge, with children 12 and under admitted free.
 A two-day pass is $20.
 Food and beverage is a separate charge.
 Food samples are $2 each.
-Margaritas, beer, and wine range from about $4 to $12; There is an additional $10 charge for the Beers of the World (Sunday) and a $20 charge for the Tequila Expo.
-A VIP ticket allows for unlimited food and drinks for $100.
+Margaritas, beer, and wine range from about $4 to $12; There is an additional $10 charge for the Beers of the World (Sunday) and a $20 charge for the Tequila Expo (Saturday).
+A VIP ticket allows for unlimited food and drinks for $85 in advance, $100 at the gate.

 Admission tickets may be purchased at the gate or in advance online.
 Additional charges may apply when purchasing online.
-Tickets for food samples will be sold at the event.
+Tickets for food samples are additional for general admission, and will be sold at the event.

 What else should I know?

-In addition to visiting the more than 50 teams in taco and sidecart (salsas and such) competition, there will be lucha libre wrestling, the tequila expo, live surf music, cooking demonstrations, $2 tacos, a mariachi contest, a bartending challenge and a taco throwdown.
+In addition to visiting the more than 50 teams in taco and sidecart (salsas and such) competition, there will be cooking demonstrations, Lucha Libre wrestling, the tequila expo, live music, hot chili pepper eating contest, taco eating challenge, and the Chihuahua Beauty Pageant (registration form online, fee for entry).

 All prices and offerings mentioned herein are subject to change without notice.